twm105/olympic-medals-predict/readme.md

 Figure 3: heatmap showing gaps in the engineered features.

-### Medals per country: the US is the dominant Olympic nation
+### Medals per Country: The USA has been the Dominant Olympic Nation
 Some countries have dominated the Olympics historically.
 This is to be expected that the biggest and richest countries would dominate: the USA has been the main global superpower over the history of the Olympics, with Russia and China emerging as sporting superpowers in their own right.

 <img src="images/eda-tot-medals-per-country.png" alt="Medals per country" width=500>

 Figure 4: nations winning the most cumulative medals since 1988.

-### Correlations between features and medal-totals
+### Correlations Between Features and Target Variable (Total Medals)
 It is expected that there will be non-linear correlations in the dataset.
 However, the following correlation table shows that there is predictive signal in the data against key features.

 <img src="images/eda-features-corr.png" alt="Feature target correlations" width=300>

 Figure 5: correlations between baseline (not final) features and the target variable.

-### Increasing Population and GDP per capita seems to increase medals won
+### Increasing Population and GDP per Capita Seems to Increase Total Medals
 As hypothesised, it does seem that these features will provide predictive power, though there are other factors at play.

 The plot below shows a three countries, their respective population and GDP per capita growth, and the effect on medals.
 While the medal totals are not as smooth as the socioeconomic features, there is a clear pick-up in medals for all nations, most starkly China.
 The UK started more heavily investing in the Olympics around the turn of the century, which clearly paid dividends in medal totals (but isn't necessarily represented in the data).